Smoothed Quantile Regression with Large-Scale Inference: Introduction

 The rest of the paper is organized as follows.
 We start with a brief review of linear quantile regression and the convolution-type smoothing method in Section~\ref{sec2}.
 Explicit forms of the smoothed check functions are provided for several representative kernel functions in nonparametric statistics.
 We introduce the multiplier bootstrap for statistical inference in Section~\ref{subsec:mbi}.
-In Section~\ref{sec:theory}, we provide a comprehensive theoretical study of conquer from a nonasymptotic viewpoint, which directly leads to array asymptotic results.
+A Barzilai-Borwein gradient-based algorithm with a Huber-type warm start is detailed in Section~\ref{sec:algorithm}.
+In Section~\ref{sec:theory}, we provide a comprehensive theoretical study of conquer from a non-asymptotic viewpoint, which directly leads to array asymptotic results.
 Specifically, the bias incurred by smoothing the quantile loss is characterized in Section~\ref{sec:theory:bias}.
 In Section~\ref{sec:estimation error}, we establish the rate of convergence, Bahadur-Kiefer representation, and Berry-Esseen bound for conquer in a large-$p$ and larger-$n$ regime.
 Results for its bootstrap counterpart are provided in Section~\ref{sec:boot:theory}.
-A Barzilai-Borwein gradient-based algorithm with a Huber-type warm start is detailed in Section~\ref{sec:algorithm}.
 We conclude the paper with an extensive numerical study in Section~\ref{sec:numerical} to illustrate the finite-sample performance of conquer in large-scale quantile regression analysis.
 We defer the proofs of all theoretical results as well as the full details of the one-step conquer to online supplementary materials.